 - You will then receive your first treatment.

 The doctor will adjust the dose so it will give just enough energy so that your right-hand twitches (motor threshold).
 Everyone has a different motor threshold, so we adjust the levels so that each person gets the amount that they need.

 After your first treatment, we will know how strong of a dose to use and the proper coil target.
 Once the coil is placed on the correct part of your scalp, the TMS machine will give a series of pulses to your head.
 You will be awake and alert during the treatment.
-Each of these follow-up visits last 30-45 minutes.
+Each of these follow-up visits typically last 3-9 minutes but can last 30-45 minutes in certain cases.

 Q: How many TMS sessions will I be getting?